Zen and the Three Door Problem

 “Let’s say that you picked a door with nothing behind it.
 The odds of that happening were…?”

 “Two out of three, Master.
-Two doors have nothing, one has the gold.”
+Two doors have nothing, one has the coin.”

 “Exactly.
 So in that case, where do the remaining doors lead to?”

-“One to nothing, one to the gold, Master.”
+“One to nothing, one to the coin, Master.”

 “So how many doors can your Teacher choose from?”